Killing of Rachel Nickell: Cold case review

-Every year on the anniversary of the killing Scotland Yard came under pressure for progress.
+Every year on the anniversary of the killing, Scotland Yard came under pressure for progress.
 In the late 1990s, Nickell's murder was re-investigated as part of Operation Enigma, which was a national cross-force investigation into the unsolved murders of 207 women.
 Under new management, detectives began to collate evidence and files related to the case from 2000.

 In 2002, ten years after the killing, Scotland Yard used a cold case review team, which used refined DNA techniques only recently made available.
 A small team of officers and retired veteran investigators analysed statements from witnesses, reassessed files on a number of potential suspects and examined the possibility that the case was linked to other crimes.
 Officers compared the injuries suffered by Nickell with other attacks and consulted forensic scientists about improvements in DNA matching.
 In July 2003, reports surfaced that, after 18 months of tests on Nickell's clothes, police had found a male DNA sample which did not match her boyfriend or son.
 The sample at the time was insufficient to confirm an identity, but was large enough to rule out suspects.

 Robert Napper

+In November 1993, sixteen months after Nickell's homicide, single mother Samantha Bisset and her four-year-old daughter Jazmine were murdered in their flat in Plumstead, London.
+The police detectives investigating the Bisset murders found the preponderance of similarities with the murder of Nickell very notable, and sat down to discuss this with the detectives from the Nickell murder.
+The Nickell detectives, who already had Stagg in custody at that time and thus had stopped looking for suspects, rejected – with "hostility" – the Bisset detectives' theory that the unknown murderer in the Bisset case was the true perpetrator in the Nickell case.
+The detective who later arrested Robert Napper for the Bisset murders also found the similarities convincing, and suggested Napper as a suspect in the murder of Rachel Nickell.

-In July 2006, the Scotland Yard team interviewed convicted murderer Robert Napper for two days at Broadmoor.
+In 1995, Napper was convicted for the Bisset murders.
+In July 2006, the Scotland Yard team interviewed him for two days at Broadmoor.
 Napper, 40 years old at that time, had been diagnosed as having paranoid schizophrenia and Asperger syndrome and had been held at the secure institution for more than ten years.
-He had been convicted of the murder of Samantha Bisset and her four-year-old daughter, Jazmine, in November 1993, sixteen months after Nickell's homicide.
-The police officer who arrested Napper for the murders of Samantha and Jazmine Bisset, and who also identified him as a suspect in the murder of Rachel Nickell, was Detective Sergeant Alan Jackaman.
 On 28 November 2007, Napper was charged with Nickell's murder.
 He appeared at City of Westminster Magistrates' Court on 4 December 2007, where he was granted bail on condition he remained at Broadmoor psychiatric hospital until another hearing on 20 December 2007.
 On 24 January 2008, he pleaded not guilty to Nickell's murder and the trial started on 11 November 2008.
 On 18 December 2008, at the Old Bailey, Napper pleaded guilty to the manslaughter of Rachel Nickell on the grounds of diminished responsibility.
 Mr Justice Griffith Williams said that Napper would be detained indefinitely at Broadmoor because he was "a very dangerous man".
-It is unlikely he will ever be released.
-At the same time, Stagg received a public apology from the Metropolitan Police for their previous involvement and prosecution of him in regard to the Nickell murder investigation.